-- 1 Read and make sure you understand the admissions process for our borough, particularly pages 8 to 38. - 2 Collect information to help you decide which schools you prefer.
+- 1 Read and make sure you understand the admissions process for our borough, particularly pages 8 to 40. - 2 Collect information to help you decide which schools you prefer.
 You can list any school in Barking and Dagenham or another borough.
-Addresses for information about schools in other boroughs are shown on page 43. - 3 Make an appointment to visit the schools to see for yourself what they can offer. - 4 Study the information on pages 32 and 33, which shows statistics from last year's applications for Barking and Dagenham schools.
+Addresses for information about schools in other boroughs are shown on page 46. - 3 Contact the schools to see for yourself what they can offer.
+Many schools will have virtual tours available on their websites. - 4 Study the information on pages 33 and 34, which shows statistics from last year's applications for Barking and Dagenham schools.
 This information should give you an idea what happened last year and the chance that you would have had of getting a place at your preferred Barking and Dagenham schools.
 This information also shows the number of parents who were successful in getting one of their preferences and the popularity of each of our schools.
 We recommend that you consider including your local school as one of your preferences.
 Your chances of being offered a place increase the closer you live to a school.
-Statistical information for the past five years is published on our website. - 5 Fill in and submit the common application form online by the closing date.
+Statistical information for the past five years is published on our website. - 5 To apply, fill in and submit the common application form online by the closing date.
 List six schools in the order you prefer.
 Most schools receive more applications than there are places available (they are oversubscribed).
 In this situation, not everybody will be given a place.
-We need information to help us offer you another school, and the more schools you list the greater the chance of this. - Carefully check the names and addresses of the schools you have selected, as some schools have similar names.
+We need information to help us offer you another school, and the more schools you list the greater the chance of this.

+Carefully check the names and addresses of the schools you have selected, as some schools have similar names.
 Please make sure you attach all the other information we ask for.
-This may be proof that you are the child's guardian, proof of your address, or proof that your child is or was in the care of a local authority (pages 12 to 14). - 6 Finally, don't forget to fill in any extra supplementary information forms (SIF) and provide any documents or information for any schools or local authorities that ask you to do this.
+This may be proof that you are the child's guardian, proof of your address, or proof that your child is or was in the care of a local authority (pages 12 to 14).

+6 Finally, don't forget to fill in any extra supplementary information forms (SIF) and provide any documents or information for any schools or local authorities that ask you to do this.
 Send these forms and documents back to them before the closing date.
 We will not pass on any extra information or SIF's to schools or local authorities (LA) on your behalf.

-7 We will offer places on 16 April 2020 and we must receive your reply by 30 April 2020 or your child will not have a school place.
+7 We will offer places on 16 April 2021 and we must receive your reply by 30 April 2021 or your child will not have a school place.

 If we cannot give your child a place at any of the schools you have applied for, we will give your child a school place in any part of the borough with a space.
-You have a right to appeal if we turn down your application (see pages 21 to 22).
+You have a right to appeal if we turn down your application (see pages 20 to 21).
 We will also place your child on the interest list for any other Barking and Dagenham school you listed as a higher preference than the school we offered you.